-These are electives conducted outside of MSM and EUSM and are sponsored by LCME accredited medical schools.
+These are electives conducted outside of MSM at an LCME accredited medical schools.
 Students may take electives anywhere from one to five away electives.

-The institution at which the elective is being taken will often have an application for the visiting student to complete in order t60 confirm that the student is in good academic standing and has malpractice and health insurance.
+The institution at which the elective is being taken will often have an application for the visiting student to complete in order to confirm that the student is in good academic standing and has malpractice and health insurance.
 This form will be completed by the Educational Specialist in the Student Affairs office.